Alexisdevpro/Nanocore-v2/README.md

 # NanoCore
-NanoCore 1.0.3.0 RAT sample malware for research purposes.
+NanoCore 1.0.3.0 RAT new update.

-It will be detected by your AV.

-Dont file complaints.
+Add new plugins fonctions.

+Detect by Windows Defender.

+Contact me Discord : Alexis ツ#0791

+An educational purpose, I am not responsible !!!!!!!!